VioPTT: Violin Technique-Aware Transcription from Synthetic Data Augmentation: RESULTS AND DISCUSSION

 \subsection{Playing Technique Transcription}

 Table~\ref{tab:final_test_0915_3CV} presents the violin technique transcription results on the RWC dataset under different transcription feature ablations in the articulation module.
-In the \emph{No ablation} condition, the model achieved the highest macro accuracy of 77.22\%, confirming the benefit of having all transcription information.
-Removing individual features degraded overall performance: excluding \emph{Offset} led to a large drop to 59.71\%, while excluding \emph{Frame} or \emph{Onset} also reduced accuracy to a smaller extent.
+With the no ablation condition, our model achieved the highest macro accuracy of 77.22\%, confirming the benefit of having all transcription information.
+Removing individual features degraded overall performance: excluding offset led to a large drop to 59.71\%, while excluding frame or onset also reduced accuracy to a smaller extent.

-Examining each technique individually, flageolet achieved the highest accuracy when onset information was removed (91.55\%), followed by full ablation.
-This suggests that the model primarily relied on harmonic features to classify flageolet.
-For détaché, accuracy improved when frame features were excluded (70.16\% vs.\ 63.12\% without ablation).
+Examining each technique individually, MERTech~\cite{li2024mertech} achieved the highest accuracy for flageolet, with VioPTT obtaining the second-best performance when onset information was excluded.
+This suggests that our model primarily relied on harmonic features for flageolet classification.
+For détaché, accuracy improved when frame features were excluded.
 This indicates that binary frame information may have introduced noise, whereas offset and onset cues seemed to be more discriminative.
-Pizzicato showed strongest performance with no ablation (88.80\%), and excluding frame or onset only moderately reduced accuracy.
+Pizzicato showed strongest performance with no ablation, and excluding frame or onset only moderately reduced accuracy.
 However, excluding velocity proved to be detrimental and resulted in near-zero accuracy.
 This suggests that the model may have exploited velocity as a defining characteristic for this technique.
 Spiccato accuracy was similar without or with full ablation, with substantial performance drops when timing information was ablated.
 These indicate that classification relied on the combination of cues--especially timing information.
 Overall, the ablation study show that violin techniques exhibit distinct dependencies on transcription features: frame- and onset-based cues were particularly critical for techniques with sharp articulations such as détaché and spiccato, while harmonic cues dominated flageolet.

 Similar conclusions can be reached when considering the confusion matrix of classification performance in the model without ablation in Fig~\ref{fig:confusion_violin}.
 While the model often misclassified détaché and spiccato, détaché was more often misclassified as spiccato than vice versa.
 This could be explained by spiccato classification relying on combination of features, although both techniques involve short bow strokes.
 On the other hand, low misclassification of pizzicato is consistent with its distinct acoustic and unbowed characteristic.